chromiumembedded/cef/libcef/common/extensions/api/README.txt

-This directory provides Mojo API definitions for CEF.
+This directory provides API definitions for CEF.
+Some extensions are implemented using Mojo and others use an older JSON-based format.

-To add a new Mojo API:

   <api> is the name of the API definition (e.g. 'streams_private').
   <class> is the name of the class implementation (e.g. 'StreamsPrivateAPI').

+To add a new extension API implemented only in CEF ***:

-1. Add libcef/common/extensions/api/<api>.idl file which defines the API.
+1. Add libcef/common/extensions/api/<api>.idl or .json file which defines the API.
-2. Add <api>.idl to the 'schema_files' list in
+2. Add <api>.idl or .json to the 'schema_files' list in libcef/common/extensions/api/schemas.gypi.
-   libcef/common/extensions/api/schemas.gypi.
 Serialization code will be generated based on this list in step 5.
-3. Add an entry to libcef/common/extensions/api/_api_features.json if necessary [1].
+3. Add an entry in the libcef/common/extensions/api/_*_features.json files if necessary [1].
 4. Add libcef/browser/extensions/api/<api>/<api>_api.[h|cc] class implementation
    files and associated entries to the 'libcef_static' target in cef.gyp.